helakhaddar/Budget-tracker/README.md

 - **Add transactions** — record income or expenses with a category, amount, date, and optional note
 - **Dynamic categories** — category list automatically switches between income and expense options
-- **Balance overview** — see your current balance, total income, and total expenses at a glance
+- **Balance overview** — see your current balance, total income, and total expenses
-- **Spending chart** — interactive bar chart showing expenses grouped by category (powered by Plotly)
+- **Spending chart** — interactive bar chart showing expenses grouped by category
 - **Transaction history** — filterable and sortable table of all your transactions
-- **CSV persistence** — data is saved to a local `transactions.csv` file and survives app restarts
+- **CSV persistence** — data is saved to a local `transactions.csv` file
-- **No database needed** — fully self-contained, runs entirely on your machine

 ---